XboxChaos/Downloader/README.md

 application_name | The internal name of the application to request from the API. default_branch | The name of the branch to select by default. quick | _Not implemented yet._ Whether or not "quick mode" should be activated.
 If this is set to true, then the user will never be prompted for input.
-The default branch for the application will be downloaded and installed in the same folder as the downloader.
+The default branch for the application will be downloaded and installed in the same folder as the downloader. update | Whether or not the download should be treated as an update.
+If this is set to true, then the application's updater package will be downloaded and executed when the download completes.